Financial Aid Information

 1098 T Tax Statements will be mailed by January 31, 2019

-The 1098-T statement contains information about your enrollment, scholarships and tuition charges for 2018.
-The Registrar/Bursar will distribute these forms by January 31, 2019.
-You or your parents can use the information on the 1098 T form to determine if you qualify for the higher education deductions or credits when preparing your 2018 tax return.
+The 1098-T statement contains information about your enrollment, scholarships and tuition charges for 2020.
+The Registrar/Bursar will distribute these forms by January 31, 2021.
+You or your parents can use the information on the 1098 T form to determine if you qualify for the higher education deductions or credits when preparing your 2020 tax return.
 So, be sure to save this information, or give it to the person who claims you on their tax return (if you don't claim yourself).
-Learn more about the education tax credits or tax deductions that are available.

 Code of Conduct